-SARS-CoV-2 infection causes cell-cell fusion to form cytopathic syncytia, which requires cell-surface expression of the viral spike protein and its binding to ACE2 expressed on the neighboring cell surface [6].
-The disulfide bond between C480 and C488 in the spike protein stabilizes the conformation of the extended loop structure at the RBD, which is required for ACE2-binding [20,21].
-Previously, we have reported SARS-CoV-2 spike protein function loss by mutation at C488 residue [10] and demonstrated the novel effects of C488 residue on spike protein subcellular targeting and its S1/S2 processing.
+SARS-CoV-2 infection causes cell-cell fusion to form cytopathic syncytia, which requires cell surface expression of the viral spike protein and its binding to ACE2 expressed on the neighboring cell surface [6].
+Previously, we have reported the SASR-CoV-2 spike protein function loss by mutation at C488 residue [10], and demonstrated the novel effects of C488 residue on spike protein subcellular targeting and its S1/S2 processing.
 As BFA inhibited both ER-to-Golgi traffic and the S1/S2 processing of spike protein, our data indicate that the C488 residue of spike protein is required for the functional processing of spike proteins in cells.

 The SARS-CoV-2 spike protein is a type I transmembrane protein initially translocated into the ER, glycosylated in the ER and Golgi apparatus, and further processed into S1/S2 subunits by furin in the trans-Golgi network [2].
-The spike protein's C-terminal cytoplasmic tail, rather than the RBD, regulates intracellular trafficking and S1/S2 processing of the spike protein [1,9].
-The non-canonical COPI-binding motif in the SARS-CoV-2 spike C-terminal tail is speculated as allowing more spikes to reach the surface [8], and the sub-optimal

-COPI-binding site of SARS-CoV-2 spike protein C-terminal tail appears to contribute to its efficient plasma membrane localization for syncytia formation [1,9].
+Spike protein Cterminal cytoplasmic tail, rather than the RBD, regulates intracellular trafficking and S1/S2 processing of the spike protein [1,9].
+The non-canonical COPI-binding motif in the SARS-CoV-2 spike C-terminal tail is speculated to allow more spikes to reach the surface [8], and the sub-optimal COPI-binding site of SARS-CoV-2 spike protein C-terminal tail appears to contribute to its efficient plasma membrane localization for syncytia formation [1,9].
 The M protein, another SARS-CoV-2 viral protein, induces spike protein retention in the ERGIC and Golgi apparatus [1,16].
-Another viral structural, protein N, is known to be responsible for COVID-19 virulence as it affects the rate of replication of the virus [22].
-Interaction among the coronaviral structural proteins (N, E, S, and M), as well as a host membrane envelope obtained from the site of budding, is required for viral assembly [23].
-A recent study has suggested a predominant role for M protein in controlling the spatial organization of the transmembrane proteins and initiating the assembly of SARS-CoV-2, and that the M protein is responsible for the recruitment of the N protein to the Golgi/ERGIC membranes [17].
-Our data consistently showed that the M + N combination enhanced C488A mutant spike targeting to the Golgi, suggesting a possible role of interaction between M and N proteins in the spike protein traffic mechanism.
-M-protein-mediated spike protein retention at the ERGIC and Golgi is also dependent on the intact spike protein C-terminal cytoplasmic tail, and M protein cannot reverse C488 mutation-mediated ER-to-Golgi traffic defects.
-In contrast, M protein decreased C488A mutant spike S1/S2 processing although the precise mechanism is unknown.
-As the C-terminal tail, which is required for intracellular trafficking to both the Golgi and plasma membranes, is intact in the C488 mutant spike protein, C488 mutation might affect mechanisms other than the C-terminal-tail-involved ER-Golgi-plasma membrane traffic.
-Tien et al. showed that LYQD mutations at 611-614 residues alter intracellular spike protein trafficking and reduce cell-surface expression levels [24].
-While the way in which the LYQD motif might coordinate spike protein maturation with ER export and ER retrieval signals in the C-terminus is unclear, these observations raise the possibility that mechanisms other than the spike C-terminal tail may be involved in the intracellular SARS-CoV-2 spike protein maturation process.
+M protein-mediated spike protein retention at the ERGIC and Golgi is also dependent on the intact spike protein C-terminal cytoplasmic tail, and M protein cannot reverse C488 mutation-mediated ER-to-Golgi traffic defects.
+As the C-terminal tail, which is required for intracellular trafficking to both the Golgi and plasma membranes, is intact in the C488 mutant spike protein, C488 mutation might affect mechanisms other than the C-terminal tail-involved ER-Golgi-plasma membrane traffic.
+Tien et al. showed that LYQD mutations at 611-614 residues alter intracellular spike protein trafficking and reduce cell surface expression levels [19].
+Although how the LYQD motif might coordinate spike protein maturation with ER export and ER retrieval signals in the C-terminus is unclear, these observations raise the possibility that mechanisms other than the spike C-terminal tail may be involved in intracellular SARS-CoV-2 spike protein maturation process.